jesperancinha/2Bornot2be/ocp11/partition-by/Readme.md

 ## People in tech and PartitionBy

-So I have decided to make a grouping by example with names of famous people in TECH and STEM:
+So I have decided to make a partitionBy example with names of famous people in TECH and STEM:

 The documentation is taken from Wikipedia on the 3rd of October 2020: